top of page

 Noble repairing Lintika's alternator down in Mexico

-But back to the story of how Captain Noble joined Cruisers Academy.
-Fast forward to June 2024, our fifth summer of running Cruisers Academy on Lake Tahoe.
+Only after returning from his cruising adventures, did we finally get the chance to recruit Captain Noble to Cruisers Academy.
+Rewind to June 2024, our fifth summer of running Cruisers Academy on Lake Tahoe.
 We were buying and selling boats (as per usual) and Brady got a message from Ryan about the Catalina 27' we had for sale.
-They decided to take a break from cruising and were back in Tahoe looking for a boat to enjoy for the upcoming summer.
-In full circle, Ryan and his wife, Ali, re-entered the Tahoe sailing world via one of the boats that had become a part of the Cruisers Academy fleet.
+Ryan and his wife, Ali, decided to take a break from cruising and were looking for a boat for the upcoming summer.
+In full circle, Ryan re-entered the Tahoe sailing world via one of the boats that had become a part of the Cruisers Academy fleet.
 We grabbed some beers to catch up, and one thing quickly led to another as he explained he had gotten his USCG Captain's License and was interested in working on Lake Tahoe.
-Brady and I quickly agreed that he had been the Captain we had been looking for: someone with tons of cruising experience, a strong understanding of weather, sailboats, fixing things, going with the flow, and most importantly a good human who is enjoyable to be around.
-We had been manifesting him for awhile in all of our conversations about who would be the next great fit, without knowing he was someone we already had a history with!
+Brady and I quickly agreed that he had been the Captain we had been looking for: someone with tons of cruising and teaching experience, a strong understanding of weather, sailboats, and fixing things, and most importantly a good human who can go with the flow and is fun to be around.
+We hadn’t even realized that we already knew the perfect Captain!

 Nobles boat, SV Wabi Sabi bashing upwind!

-After our first summer working together in Tahoe, it was clear that his background in teaching, students' admiration of him, vast array of knowledge, and his pure love for sailing, made it a no-brainer for us to have him join our Offshore Cruising team.
-After wrapping up the season in Tahoe, Brady and he took off for San Carlos Mexico, where Lintika AND Noble's personal cruising boat, Wabi Sabi, had been hiding out on the hard for hurricane season.
-In their few weeks of boat work together, Brady has affectionately nicknamed him our "Swiss Army Knife", as everyday we learn about a new skill set that just happens to be exactly what we need at the time.
-Our refrigeration system wasn't cooling, and it just so happens Noble has rebuilt his own from scratch, and all the tools and knowledge for the repair, including the refrigerant gas!
-Next, Lintika's alternator wasn't working so he was able to troubleshoot the issue.
-He also did a full professional rig inspection on Lintika, just before popping back over to his boat to continue his full own set of repairs and maintenance, and then returning to cook dinner for the boa work crew on Lintika... all the while smiling and joking.
+After our first summer working together in Tahoe, it was clear that his background in teaching, vast array of knowledge, and pure love for sailing would be a huge add to our Offshore Cruising team.
+Once the season in Tahoe had ended, he and Brady took off for San Carlos Mexico, where Lintika AND Noble's personal cruising boat, Wabi Sabi, had been hiding out on the hard for hurricane season.
+In just a few weeks of boat work together, Brady (affectionately) nicknamed him our "Swiss Army Knife," for all the new skill sets that he kept bringing which just so happened to be exactly what we needed at the time.
+Our refrigeration system wasn't cooling but Noble had rebuilt his own from scratch and had all the tools and knowledge for the repair including the refrigerant gas!
+Lintika's alternator stopped working and Ryan was able to troubleshoot the issue.
+He also did a full professional rig inspection on Lintika, just before popping back over to do his own set of repairs and maintenance on Wabi Sabi and later returning to cook dinner for the entire work crew on Lintika.
+All the while, he maintained his usual demeanor—big smiles and jokes.
 Some people are just wired to be McGyvers, and Noble is most definitely one of them.

 Who looks this happy repairing a stinky head?

-Noble shares about the Cruising Courses, “I took the US sailing course, and it’s great...
-You learn a lot, and I do get that style but for what we are going for, with Cruisers Academy, you have to have fun, embrace the weather, and begin thinking like a true Cruiser.
+Now, with every Cruisers Academy course he teaches, he brings the things that he wished he had learned or experienced to his students on Lake Tahoe or onboard Lintika in Mexico.
+“I took the US sailing course, and it’s great...
+You learn a lot, and I do get that style.
+But for what we are going for, with Cruisers Academy, you have to have fun, embrace the weather, and begin thinking like a true Cruiser.
 I would have loved it if there was a school like Cruisers Academy back when I got started!”
-Come see why Captain Noble and Cruisers Academy are the perfect fit!

 Learn more about Captain Noble's Cruising Courses for the 2025 Season: